twoporeguys/ui-engineering-test/README.md

 The design is not the main concern of the exercise, still the application should be good looking enough,  so that user's eyes doesn't start bleeding while using the application.

 ## Objective
-The application will make use of a websocket endpoint to list wikipedia projects, list the pages in a given project and show changes on pages in realtims.
+The application will make use of a websocket endpoint to list wikipedia projects, list the pages in a given project and show changes on a page in realtime.
 The websocket is wss://wiki-meta-explorer.herokuapp.com/.
 It must be possible to:
 - list the projects
 - choose one project to see the list of its pages
 - subscribe / unsubscribe to project changes (pages edition only) and to reflect those changes
 - view the metadata about one specific page
-- subscribe / unsubscribe to page changes
+- subscribe / unsubscribe to page changes (only one page can be subscribed to at a time)

 It must be possible to browse through the projects / pages.